virtool/dev/docs/commits_releases.rst

 * Making changes that require a certain migration to have been applied.
 * Changing configuration options that could break configurations in production and development environments.
-* Making changes that require a certain version of a service like Postgres, Redis, or OpenFGA.
+* Making changes that require a certain version of a service like Postgres, or Redis.